 Eat the rich & billionaire philanthropy

-August is all about looking at the real culprit of carbon emissions.
+We'll dig deeper into the real culprit of carbon emissions.
 Yes Jeff Bezos, but we’ll also see where we stand.
 Eat the rich or the rich eat you, so let’s feast!

 Fight climate change in a way that works for you.